tubiz/interswitch-webpay-woocommerce-payment-gateway/README.md

 ### Contribute ###
-To contribute to this plugin feel free to fork it on GitHub [Interswitch Webpay Woocommerce Payment Gateway on GitHub](https://github.com/tubiz/interswitch-webpay-woocommerce-payment-gateway)
+To contribute to this plugin feel free to fork it on GitHub [Interswitch Webpay WooCommerce Payment Gateway on GitHub](https://github.com/tubiz/interswitch-webpay-woocommerce-payment-gateway)

 ## Installation ##